David Copperfield (1993 film): Plot

-When Clara dies, Peggotty arrives and has Micawber hide Clara's will in his chimney while also giving David the sad news.
-Later, Mealy reveals that Murdstone and Grimby have been fattening up the Cheese Monster so they can eat the vulture.
-The Cheese Monster overhears this and becomes upset by this betrayal.
+When Clara dies, Peggotty arrives and has Micawber hide Clara's will before giving David the news.
+Mealy reveals that Murdstone and Grimby have been fattening up the Cheese Monster so they can eat it.
+The Cheese Monster overhears this and becomes upset.

 Murdstone and Grimby find the will and revel in David's seemingly broken state, but Mealy and David set up their plot to escape.
 Agnes arrives to seek out David but is captured.
 Mealy briefly fights off Grimby and Murdstone for a chance to get David over the gate, while Agnes gets away from the crooked guards.
 The Cheese Monster gives David a chance to catch up to Agnes and the two leave for Dover where Aunt Betsey lives.
 Micawber and Mealy are tossed into the sewers where the Moldies lurk while Peggotty and Mrs. Micawber are kept under security.

-Later that night, Agnes gets separated from David and is chased by a bunch of wild boars who trap her in a tree.
+That night, Agnes gets separated from David and is trapped by wild boars in a tree.
 David finds her the next morning, and with some effort, pushes a boulder to ward off the boars.
 However, the boulder also knocks over the tree and Agnes' cries for help catch the attention of Murdstone and Grimby.
-Both Agnes and David plummet down a waterfall, but emerge from the water not far from Aunt Betsey's place.
-Aunt Betsey, despite her earlier animosity, is glad to see David and agrees to help get back at Murdstone and Grimby and freeing their slaves.
+Agnes and David plummet down a waterfall, but emerge near Aunt Betsey's place.
+Despite her earlier animosity, Betsey is glad to see David and agrees to help get back at Murdstone and Grimby and freeing their slaves.

 Murdstone and Grimby try to get the Duke to sign over complete control of the cheese factory, but Aunt Betsey comes in with a full-on police force to arrest them while David fights off Murdstone and Grimby.
 The employees are freed and celebrate as Murdstone and Grimby are taken away.
-David finds and helps Mealy and Micawber (now mostly covered in mold) to escape, along with the Mouldies.
-The full-on sunlight that comes through the open grating is enough to break open the Moldies' cheese shells and return them to normal.
+David finds and helps Mealy and Micawber (now mostly covered in mold) to escape, along with the Moldies.
+The sunlight that comes through the open grating is enough to break open the Moldies' cheese shells and return them to normal.

-The film ends on Christmas with David hosting the grand opening of the Copperfield Orphanage (with all Murdstone's former workers there) and everyone cheering for David and Agnes' love.
+On Christmas, David hosts the grand opening of the Copperfield Orphanage, with all Murdstone's former workers there; everyone cheers for David and Agnes' love.

-Cast
+Voice cast

 Songs

 The songs are written by Al Kasha and Joel Hirschhorn.